kippnorcal/google_classroom/README.md

 PULL_INVITATIONS=
 PULL_ANNOUNCEMENTS=
 PULL_MEET=

+# (Optional) Debug parameters.
+Set to "YES" to include debug logs or files.
+DEBUG=
+DEBUGFILE=

 # (Optional) Batch parameters.
 Can be configured and changed to optimize performance.
 # *_BATCH_SIZE is the number of dates or courses to batch at a time.
 MAX: 1000